InesAssum/EnrichmentNodes/tutorials/KnimeSDKHowTo.md

 ![RunAs](http://ascgitlab.helmholtz-muenchen.de/ines.assum/EnrichmentNodes/raw/master/tutorials/imgs/RunAsKnime.png)
 Click Run.
  You can now use KNIME SDK.
 Note that to install new software in KNIME SDK you have to add it to target definition in Eclipse.

+ ## Exporting Custom Nodes as KNIME Plugins:
+ 1. Right click your node, select Export...
+ 2. Select Plug-in Development/Deployable plug-ins and fragments.
+Select your node, enter a destination and hit finish.
+ Note: This will create a jar file that can be used for regular KNIME by moving it to its plugins directory (Applications/Knime/Eclipse/plugins/)